-- Extraordinary circumstances during a market emergency - Interruptions, issues, and closures of data including input or non-input (e.g. ESG) data
+- Extraordinary circumstances during a market emergency - Interruptions, issues, and closures of data including input or non-input (e.g. ESG) data - Data interruptions, issues, and closures

 Discretion refers to the right of BISL to make a determination in calculating a Benchmark with respect to its methodology.
 Expert judgement refers to the exercise of discretion with respect to the use of Input Data.
-Instances of discretion or expert judgement may include BISL making a decision to modify, derive or substitute input or non-input (e.g. ESG) data points according to what it considers suitable in a particular situation, in order to maintain Index constituents as set out in the methodology and ensure the index continues to represent the market and economic reality that it seeks to measure and the stated objective of the index.
+Instances of discretion or expert judgement may include BISL making a decision to modify, derive or substitute input or non-input (e.g. ESG) data points according to what it considers suitable in a particular situation, in order to maintain Index constituents as set out in the methodology and ensure that the index continues to represent the market and economic reality that it seeks to measure, and the stated objectives of the index.